 Tire Failure & Accident Lawsuits

 Tire defect litigation can be highly complex.
-For one reason, a tire blowout or tread separation can cause multiple accidents, so there may be other injured motorists involved in a case in addition to the tire manufacturer, the tire seller and any mechanics who worked on the tires.
+For one reason, a tire blowout or tread separation can cause multiple accidents, so there may be other injured motorists involved in a case.
+In situations like these, a truck accident lawyer might be necessary to navigate the complexities, especially when you consider the involvement of the tire manufacturer, the tire seller, and any mechanics who worked on the tires.

 For another, expert witness testimony from industry specialists is often necessary to prove any defective-product claim and can be challenging to secure.